sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-basic/README.md

 The Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

-1. Create the test network and a channel (from the `test-network` folder).
+1. Create the test network and a channel (from the `modified-test-net` folder).

    ```
    ./network.sh up createChannel -c mychannel -ca
    ```

-1. Deploy one of the smart contract implementations (from the `test-network` folder).
+1. Deploy one of the smart contract implementations (from the `modified-test-net` folder).

    - To deploy the **TypeScript** chaincode implementation: